 Mobile devices have revolutionized the way we do work, enabling on-demand access to services and information anytime from anywhere.
 In the United States, there are an estimated 200 million smart mobile devices and two billion such devices worldwide.
 Within DHS, more than 38 percent of employees have government-issued mobile devices, totaling approximately 90,000 devices in use.
-To promote the safe and secure adoption of mobile technology in DHS and across the federal government, the Science and Technology Directorate created the Mobile Device Security (MDS) project.
+To promote the safe and secure adoption of mobile technology in DHS and across the federal government, the DHS Science and Technology Directorate (S&T) created the Mobile Device Security (MDS) project.

 Mobile technology promotes lower costs, geographic flexibility and other advantages to government services such as public safety, health, education and finance.
 However, as government services grow more dependent on mobile technology, mobile devices become bigger targets for cybercriminals.
 As a result, the cyberthreats the government faces include physical tracking of government personnel, unauthorized access to sensitive information and denying or degrading government services.
 Government mobile users need assurances that the apps on their devices execute securely on a “safe” device.
 A verifiable, trusted execution environment is needed to detect when the mobile device’s system has been maliciously modified.
 Additionally, one-time validation schemes that rely on passwords and tokens are PC-centric security approaches that are insufficient for mobile device security.
 New approaches are needed to leverage the unique capabilities and functions of mobile devices.